 464 pp., $35.00

 Vendler’s broadside really ought to have been included in The Ocean, the Bird, and the Scholar, not only because it was the cause of a noteworthy cultural episode—how often does poetry intrude, in however small a way, upon the national consciousness?—but also because it was a piece that only Vendler would have written.
 In the chummy, backscratching, relentlessly nurturing world of the American poetry industry, Vendler is known as the critic who still believes in standards—a mama bear among mother hens.
-Frank Lentricchia has derided her as the “Queen of Formalism.”
-In her introduction Vendler faults this epithet for being “two neo-Marxist denunciations in one”—but she does not call it inaccurate.
+Frank Lentricchia has derided her as the “Queen of Formalism,” an epithet Vendler dismisses as “two neo-Marxist denunciations in one”—but she does not call it inaccurate.
 Whatever else it may have been, her panning of the Penguin Anthology was representative.

 Thankfully the lively spirit that animated the Dove review is in evidence in the essays here, even if the review itself is absent.
 More important, we are given a clue to the motivation behind that spirit, an explanation for why Vendler guards the integrity of poetry so zealously.
 In her previous work, Vendler has shown a laudable aversion to meta talk about the nature of literary criticism, preferring simply to get down to the business of doing it, but in the first two chapters of this collection she permits herself a rare excursion into memoir and manifesto.
 It turns out that the reason Vendler is so protective of poetry is that for her it is quite literally the most important thing in the world, without which life would not be worth living.